 In the past, sub-areas with fewer than 8,000 people used the housing unit method while sub-areas with more than 8,000 people used the cohort component model.
-In the most recent 2021 forecast, the housing unit method was applied to all population forecasts at the sub-area level, regardless of the size of the sub-area.
+Beginning in 2021, the housing unit method was applied to all population forecasts at the sub-area level, regardless of the size of the sub-area.
 Doing so helps keep the forecast of different sub-areas consistent and provides a better picture when looking at the county share of each sub-area.
-To improve consistency, PRC's 2020 population estimates for the cities are taken into account to produce the base population for the sub-area forecasts.
-The 2020 populations outside the city limits but within the UGBs are calculated based on the Census Bureau's Local Update of the Census Addresses Operation (LUCA).
-The UGB population outside of the city limits are combined with the 2020 PRC city population estimates to generate the base population used for the sub area forecasts.
+To improve consistency, PRC's 2021 population estimates for the cities are taken into account to produce the base population for the sub-area forecasts.
+The 2020 populations outside the city limits but within the UGBs are calculated based on the Census Bureau's 2020 decennial census.
+The 2021 populations outside of city limits but inside the UGBs were calculated using the 2010-2020 AAGRs in the area.
+The 2021 UGB population outside of the city limits were combined with the 2021 PRC city population estimates to generate the base population used for the sub area forecasts.